Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: Quasi-modular forms and Ramanujan identities

-We can choose a particular \emph{Hauptmodul} (i.e., a generator for the rational function field of the genus zero modular curve) $\alpha(\tau)$ for the corresponding modular group such that the two cusps are given by $\alpha=0,1$ respectively, and the third one is $\alpha= \infty$.
+We can choose a particular Hauptmodul $\alpha(\tau)$ for the corresponding modular group such that the two cusps are given by $\alpha=0,1$ respectively, and the third singular point is $\alpha= \infty$.
 It is given by

-where $r=6,4,3,2$ for the cases $N=1^{*},2,3,4$ respectively.
-The functions
+where $r=6,4,3,2$ for the cases $N=1^{*},2,3,4$ respectively: the functions